 Digital decluttering

-Like Newport’s Deep Work, Digital Minimalism is an easy and enjoyable read – although he does tend to slip into an academic style of writing here and there.
-It definitely belongs in the category of self-help books, like and that manage to convince you that you might actually be able to change your life.
+Like Newport’s earlier book, Deep Work, Digital Minimalism is an easy and enjoyable read – although he does tend to slip into an academic style of writing here and there.
+It definitely belongs in the category of self-help books, like The Subtle Art of Not Giving a F*ck and Quiet, that manage to convince you that you might actually be able to change your life.

 The book is bulging with practical advice.
 For example, Newport asserts that it’s not possible to become a digital minimalist by taking baby steps.
 Lots of the technology we use is too addictive and convenient to relinquish easily.
 But he has a solution: “digital decluttering”.